Legacy thinking in relation to sales forces, sees companies hold misconceptions hiring salespeople for their company.

-Misconception # 1 – Hire for their connections
+Misconception Hiring Salespeople # 1 – Hire for their connections

-Misconception # 2 – Interviews give an insight into their selling capability.
+Misconception Hiring Salespeople # 2 – Interviews give an insight into their selling capability.

-Misconception #3 – Over reliance on position descriptions
+Misconception Hiring Salespeople #3 – Over-reliance on position descriptions

-The avoidance of this practice allows for the opportunity to build a business and evolve the selling model to ensure growth and success into the future.
+The avoidance of this practice allows for the opportunity to build a business and evolve the selling model to ensure growth and success in the future.

 In order to assess the capability of the salesperson, probing questions must be asked that explore the various support structures that were in place in their previous role.
 Theses must then be compared against the structures within your organisation.

-Misconception #5 – They are self-motivated and work autonomously
+Misconception Hiring Salespeople #5 – They are self-motivated and work autonomously

-To ascertain whether a salesperson will be able to adopt to and follow the companies process requirements, questions relating to the previous use of policy, procedure and reporting mechanisms must be asked during the interview process.
+To ascertain whether a salesperson will be able to adapt to and follow the companies process requirements, questions relating to the previous use of policy, procedure, and reporting mechanisms must be asked during the interview process.
 Only after this can a sound judgement be made of the suitability of the application for the role.

 Adele Crane combines extensive consulting knowledge and hiring capability by providing clients with candidates that can make a lasting impact in your company.
-For a confidential discussion, please contact our office.
+Our recruitment services provide you with the best available candidates.
+If you are considering hiring a new salesperson or sales manager, please contact our office.